Forever in the Seagull’s Debt

 The Seagull Shore is a beautiful beach on the Mediterranean coast which has yet to be discovered by outsiders.
 Only a few boats chug out to sea from the docks that can be found nearby.
 The women of the courageous sailors stay ashore, waiting anxiously for their safe return home.
 The shore is also frequented by youngsters, who go there to get high and stare at the horizon.

 That beach is, in my eyes, the country’s crowning glory.
 It brings me hope for the future.
 From there, one can discern Europe’s coastline on a clear day.
-Europe, that promised land whose siren song has led so many to drown in sea.
-I have ...Read more
+Europe, that promised land whose siren song has led so many to drown in sea. ...Read more

 A Heartbreaker of a River